rack/rack-attack/README.md

 When any error occurs, Rack::Attack becomes disabled for a 60 seconds "cooldown" period.
 This prevents a cache outage from adding timeout latency on each Rack::Attack request.
+The failure cooldown is triggered by all errors, regardless of whether they are ignored or handled.
 You can configure the cooldown period as follows:

 ```ruby